ToroCraft/Minecoprocessors/README.md

 jmp start
 ```

 This program creates a __pulse extender__ when loaded into a redstone processor.
-Once the processor detects the back port is powered, the processor will power the front port for a period of time relative to the number stored in the `c` register on line 6.
+Once the processor detects that the back port is powered, the processor will power the front port for a period of time relative to the number stored in the `c` register on line 6.
 The front port will be powered for just over 80 redstone ticks.
 The ticks are higher than 40 because there are two instructions per iteration and a couple setup commands.
 Every instruction requires one redstone tick to process.
-After that period of time as elapsed, the processor will stop powering the front port and wait for the next redstone signal to the back port.
+After that period of time has elapsed, the processor will stop powering the front port and wait for the next redstone signal to the back port.

 ![Redstone Program in Book and Quill](http://i.imgur.com/p616ssf.png)